telerik/blazor-docs/components/datepicker/events.md

 @[template](/_contentTemplates/common/general-info.md#event-callback-can-be-async)

->tip The `OnChange` event is a custom event.
-You can use it together with two-way binding for the `Value` parameter.
+>tip The `OnChange` event is a custom event and does not interfere with bindings, so you can use it together with models and forms.

 ## OnOpen